dcbradley/dbview/README.md

 Files are searched for in the same directory as the file that requires them and also in the dbview compiler directory.

 When the same file is required more than once, it is only inserted the first time.

+## require_php

+The `require_php` statement is used to insert PHP code from another file.

+If the file is found in the dbview compiler directory, it is read from there.
+Otherwise, it will be searched for in the usual way that PHP finds required files.

+When the same file is required more than once, it is only inserted the first time.